 Creativity, craftsmanship, and quality are the principles on which we pride ourselves: they inform and inspire our work on every single project.
 From the very moment when we begin your project to the instant that the last truck pulls away, our teams remain respectful and courteous of your home and property.
 All crew members will appear in clean and tidy Stonepocket wear, use respectful language, and keep a clean job site at all times.
 Stonepocket implements a no smoking policy that forbids crew members from smoking on or in close proximity to the site.
 A high code of ethics is required from everyone that comes onto your property: after all, we are your guests.

 Over the years we have learned that it is hard to achieve expert level at every aspect of craft, technical skill and artistry that goes into a creating landscape.
-This includes grading, drainage, paver driveways, pools, dry-stone masonry, gas lines, low voltage lighting, stone patios, plant selection, carpentry and other areas of tradecraft.
+This includes grading, drainage, paver driveways, pools, pool deck replacement, dry-stone masonry, gas lines, low voltage lighting, stone patios, plant selection, carpentry and other areas of tradecraft.
 When we encounter a project that requires expertise outside our skill areas, we bring in the best local tradesman/woman available to ensure that your project is done to our standard of excellence.

 Our stonework for patios and walkways speaks for itself.
 We begin with high-quality material from reliable vendors and install with care and precision, with no wide gaps or filler stones.
 Essentially, the stonework that Stonepocket installs is a work of art on its own.
 While there are many techniques to build a stone wall, we prefer the craft of dry stone walling to create artistic stone creations.
 We work with two Level 2 Dry Stone Walling Association stonemasons to help us achieve the beauty and functionality of stone walls.